afforeroc/my-weather-api/README.md

 # My Weather API
-This is my weather API that provides current information of a city's weather that you want.
+This is my weather API that provides current information of a city's weather that you want.<br>
 This service is free and use data from OpenWeather API.

 ## Prerequisites
 * Ubuntu 20.04 LTS
-* Python3 v3.8.2
+* Python 3.8.2
-* Pip3 v20.2.3
+* Pip3 20.2.3
-* Flask v1.1.2
+* Flask 1.1.2

 ## Guideline

 ### 1. System configuration
-> Only once for configure the app
+> Only once before you run the app

-1.1 Check if Python3 is already installed in your computer.
+1.1 Check if Python is already installed in your computer.
 ```
 $ python3 --version
 ```